carina-studio/ULogViewer/ULogViewer/Resources/UserAgreement.md

 ### Command-Line Tools for Xcode
 In order to use **'Apple Device Simulators Log'** and **'Specific Apple Device Simulator Log'** built-in log profile on **macOS**, you need to install [Command-Line Tools for Xcode](https://developer.apple.com/xcode/).
 If you install Command-Line Tools for Xcode with Xcode, you need to enable it by setting **'Xcode > Settings > Locations > Command Line Tools'** to **'Xcode'**.

-### Resize and Rotate Extension for X Window System (XRandR)
-Prebuilt XRandR is distributed with ULogViewer by default in order to detect display settings and apply user interface scale factor on **Linux**.
-You may need to install XRandR manually in case of failure of using prebuilt one.
-You need to restart application to take effect after installation.

 ## File Access